Privacy Policy

 Code.org may be used in a classroom setting by schools, school districts, or teachers (collectively referred to as “Schools”).
 When the Services are used as part of a School’s educational curriculum, the personal data related to the School’s Student Users that is provided to Code.org by the School or collected by Code.org during the provision of the Services to a School, may include information defined as “educational records” by the Family Educational Rights and Privacy Act (“FERPA”) or be covered by other similar student data privacy laws, to which the School may be subject.
 In these cases, the Student’s personal data we collect, along with any other student records the school provides to us and any student-generated content is referred to as “Student Records” and we have implemented controls and procedures to help the Schools address their obligations under such laws.
 In some cases where we process Student Records, we may enter into separate agreements with Schools that supplement our Terms of Service, such as our Student Data Privacy Addendum.

-Because many of our Student accounts are used for both School and non-School purposes, only personal data relating to Code.org accounts that are (1) created by a School (for example, when a Teacher creates the user name, login and password to establish the Student account, or when the teacher rosters a class using Google Classroom, Clever, or similar authentication service), or (2) created by a Student at the direction of a School or Teacher, using a School email address and associated with a Teacher’s section, are “Student Records.”
+Because many of our Student accounts are used for both School and non-School purposes, only personal data relating to Code.org accounts that are (1) created by a School (for example, when a Teacher creates the user name, login and password to establish the Student account, or when the teacher rosters a class using Google Classroom, Clever, or similar service), or (2) created by a Student at the direction of a School or Teacher, using a School email address and associated with a Teacher’s section, are “Student Records.”
 Student Records do not include information a Student or other individual may provide to Code.org independent of the Student’s use of the Services at the direction of the School.
 However, if a Student User links their existing personal account to a Teacher’s section, information associated with the personal account may be considered Student Personal Data to the extent it contains data generated as part of the curriculum in the Teacher’s section.
 In such cases, the account may have hybrid qualities, with some control over the account shared by the Teacher (and school) and the Student.
 For example, refer to the data deletion discussion above under Managing and Deleting Code.org Accounts.

 Children’s Privacy Notice